 Check the productions page for a list of current and upcoming (as

 well as past) productions.
-The show is available for first-class licensing.

 There are several cast recordings available from the stage production.